Address: 4711 Yonge Street, Suite 1000,

-Also, close family members of Canadian citizens and permanent residents may be issued Canada Immigration Visas through family sponsorship.
+Additionally, if you are a close family member of a Canadian citizen and permanent resident, then you may be assigned Canada Immigration Visa via family sponsorship.

-Finally, Canada issues permanent resident visas to qualified asylum seekers and certain individuals on humanitarian and compassionate grounds.
+Lastly, Canada gives permanent resident visas to eligible asylum seekers and some individuals on humanitarian and compassionate grounds.

-Parents cannot be included in your application.
-However, Canadian citizens and permanent residents may bring their parents and grandparents to Canada through one of two popular programs: Family Class sponsorship and/or the Super Visa program.
+You can not include your parents cannot in your application.
+Nevertheless, if you are a Canadian citizen and permanent resident then may be qualified for bringing your parents and grandparents to Canada through one of two current programs: Family Class sponsorship and/or the Super Visa program.

 IRCC affords equal rights under the Canada immigration application process to same-sex partners.

 Only Self-employed program and educational programs including English language courses in Designated Learning Institutions might be an option.